Updated August 2025

 Research shows:

-• a link between BV and Pelvic Inflammatory Disease (PID).
+• A link between BV and Pelvic Inflammatory Disease (PID).
 This is when the infection can spread to the uterus and fallopian tubes.
-The risk of PID is higher after an IUD insertion, abortion or other gynaecological surgeries
+The risk of PID is higher after an IUD insertion, abortion or other gynaecological surgeries.

 Treatment

 If you have BV and symptoms, your healthcare provider will probably treat you with antibiotics.
-Male partners do not require treatment.
 The most common medication used is called metronidazole (Flagyl).
 Some people may feel nauseated or have diarrhea when taking this medication, while others may notice a dry metallic or bitter taste in their mouth.
-You should not drink alcohol (beer, wine or liquor) during treatment and for 24 hours afterwards.
+You should not drink alcohol during treatment and for 24 hours afterwards.
 Alcohol and metronidazole taken together can cause severe nausea and vomiting.
-If you have no symptoms of BV, treatment is usually not recommended except in special situations.

-If you are pregnant or breastfeeding, talk to your healthcare provider before taking any medication.
+If you are pregnant or breastfeeding, talk to your health care provider before taking any medication.

 BV can come back after treatment.
 It can also sometimes clear up without treatment.